 The mini stuffed fabric pumpkin took only a few minutes to make.
 It is so easy even the kids can make them.
-I have offered this as a local class as a fundraiser for the local children home and kids come and make beautiful pumpkins too.
+I have offered this as a local class as a fundraiser for the local children’s home, and kids come and make beautiful pumpkins.

 They have used all t-shirts and flannel shirts to make them.
 You can read more about my favorite 9-year-old helper HERE.
 She was teaching other ladies how to make them since she was an instant expert.

-This cozy spot is waiting for me to curl up with a good book and take in some fall afternoon sun and just relax.
+This cozy spot is waiting for me to curl up with a good book, take in some fall afternoon sun, and relax.

 Decorating with Fall Flowers

-Fall colors can be found in nature and we have plenty to choose from in the fall.
+You can find Fall colors in nature, and we have plenty to choose from in the fall.
 The sunflowers and yellow coneflowers are still in bloom so I am using them to create a fall vibe in my secret garden (this is the area outside my studio.)

 It calls my name to come out and have a chai break.
 Nature is the best place to take a break to recharge and refresh.
 The bonus is getting a dose of vitamin D.